Miltonr87/GlobeCoin/README.md

 ### About

 Made with **React** as SPA and inspired by features from financial investment companies like [Biscoint](https://biscoint.io/buy/btc/brl?amount=1000&isQuote=true) .
-The project uses **Compound Components** as a pattern in the layout composition.
-Together with them, the Web App consumes monetary data provided by the **[Fixer API](https://fixer.io)** with **Axios** and converts the currencies to Bitcoin or to another currency chosen by the user.
+The project uses **Compound Components** pattern.
+The Web App consumes monetary data provided by the **[Fixer API](https://fixer.io)** with **Axios** and converts the currencies to Bitcoin or to another currency chosen by the user.
 To build it I used the most modern tool in React documentation called **Hooks API** and the whole project was written using the technique of **Styled Components** for CSS, in addition to covering a **ChatBot** library in real time configured to interact with the user.

 ### Getting Started